keichi/binary-parser/README.md

 and [binary](https://github.com/substack/node-binary).

 ## Quick Start

 1. Create an empty Parser object with `new Parser()` or `Parser.start()`.
 2. Chain methods to build your desired parser.
 (See [API](https://github.com/keichi/binary-parser#api) for detailed document of each method)
 3. Call `Parser.prototype.parse` with a `Buffer`/`Uint8Array` object passed as
    an argument.
-4. Parsed result will be returned as an object.
+4. The parsed result will be returned as an object.

 ```javascript
 // Module import